DeegC/monty_hall_paradox/README.md

 ## The Code

 Below is the algorithm written as a method in Ruby.
-The full program can be found in this repository as `monty_hall.rb`.
+The full program can be found in this repository as [monty_hall.rb](monty_hall.rb).
 Note: the code purposefully avoids some Rubyisms to make it easier for non-Rubyists to understand.

 ```ruby
 # Run a single simulation of the Monty Hall problem.